-^{}Member of the Company Board of Directors and Audit Committee as of 28 April 2016.
+\\\\Member of the Company Board of Directors and the RNGC as of 12 April 2017.

-^{}Member of the Company Board of Directors as of 28 April 2016.
+^Not a Member of the Company Board of Directors as of 12 April 2017.

 4.2.3 Related Party Transactions

 Reflecting Article 2:129(6) of the Dutch Civil Code, Article 18.5 of the Articles of Association provides that "a Director shall not take part in the deliberations or decision-making if he has a direct or indirect personal interest which conflicts with the interests of the Company and of the enterprise connected with it.
 If as a result thereof no resolution of the Board of Directors can be adopted, the resolution is adopted by the General Meeting".